xavier-orcutt/chinle-primarycare-scheduler/README.md

 The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, RDOs, staffing minimums and maximums, and per-provider clinic caps interact to restrict the feasible set.

 To solve this efficiently, we use [CP-SAT](https://developers.google.com/optimization/cp), an open-source solver developed by Google that’s designed for constraint satisfaction problems.
 CP-SAT is particularly well-suited to scheduling problems like this one because it can efficiently prune infeasible branches of the search space and handle both hard constraints and soft preferences.

+## How Does It Work?

+CP-SAT is a portfolio solver, meaning it runs multiple diverse algorithms at the same time.
+Each algorithm has its own strengths and weaknesses, allowing the solver to tackle different aspects of the problem effectively.
+These algorithms communicate and share information with each other, such as improved solutions or more efficient search spaces, helping the solver converge more quickly on an optimal solution.

 ## Inputs